flvrdoyster/ataho/haiyuki_web/RULEBOOK.md

   - *Implication*: You cannot Ron with a Damaten (Silent Tenpai) hand.
   - *Implication*: You cannot Ron if you have called Pon (since Open Hands cannot Riichi).
 - **Exception**: This is a strict deviation from standard Mahjong rules, implemented for gameplay balance/design reasons.
-- **No Furiten**: The "Furiten" rule (cannot Ron if you previously discarded the winning tile) does **NOT** apply.
+- **No Furiten**: The "Furiten" rule (cannot Ron if you previously discarded the winning tile) **does not exist**.
 You can Ron on any valid tile if you are in Riichi, regardless of your discard history.

 ## 5. Called Actions (Naki)
 ### Pon